IntegralDefense/o365_log_fetch/README.md

   debugLogLocation - The directory you want the script logging to be stored.
 Ex: Exceptions, errors, etc.

-#### TimeTracker
-timeKeeper - The file path where the program will store the 'end-time' of the current run.
+  timeKeeperLocation -  The file path where the program will store the 'end-time' of the current run.
 This is used as persistent storage so that if this program misses a cycle (ex: cron job does not run properly), we can pickup the logs where we last left off.